bouzouidja/MobilityDB-AWS/README.md

 eksctl create cluster \
  --name mobilitydb-cluster \
  --version 1.20 \
- --region eu-west-3\
+ --region eu-west-3 \
- --nodegroup-name linux-nodes\
+ --nodegroup-name linux-nodes \
- --node-type m5.large\
+ --node-type m5.large \
+ --ssh-access \
  --nodes 3
+ --nodes-min=2 --nodes-max=5
 ```

 In the region option you can use the nearest region from your location.
 In the node-type option we define the type of the ressource for the created node.
 AWS provide a lot of ressource type.
 In my case i defined a m5.large type, which is 2 CPUs, 8G of RAM, 10G of storage.
-You can find the entire list of node type [here](https://eu-west-3.console.aws.amazon.com/ec2/v2/home?region=eu-west-3#LaunchInstanceWizard:)
+You can find the entire list of node type [here](https://eu-west-3.console.aws.amazon.com/ec2/v2/home?region=eu-west-3#LaunchInstanceWizard:).
+The nodes-min and node-max options used for the auto scaling node group.

 The creation process take about a 20 minutes of time.